computerserf/nand2tetris/README.md

 # nand2tetris
-A respository for "The Elements of Computing Systems" projects
+A respository for "The Elements of Computing Systems" projects.